bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 I think I've been interested mostly in P2P from the start.
 It's just that I have more time now to work on these problems.
-It is the field that interests me most, And mostly because I think it's not only about the code, I'm gonna say in the code, but about the network, like how all these different agents run their own code, some different versions of Bitcoin Core, some other implementations, whatever, they all work together.
+It is the field that interests me most, and mostly because I think it's not only about the code, I'm gonna say in the code, but about the network, like how all these different agents run their own code, some different versions of Bitcoin Core, some other implementations, whatever, they all work together.
 And on a systems level, some behavior comes into play that is larger than just the parts.
 So it all works together, and it needs to be secured.
 There are several ways one could attack Bitcoin Core or the Bitcoin network and making sure that this works well when everyone plays nice together and it's also resistance against attacks.